 For an academic introduction to the idea of dark history tourism and the moral and intellectual questions surrounding it, see: Richard Sharpley, “Shedding Light on Dark Tourism: An Introduction,” in Richard Sharpley and Philip R. Stone eds.
 The Darker Side of Travel: The Theory and Practice of Dark Tourism (Bristol, UK: Channel View Publications, 2009), 3-22.
 (Link through Owl).

 Then have a look through Derek Dalton, Dark Tourism and Crime (2017).
 Read the introduction and choose a section that interests you.
 We can discuss in class.
 (Access online through the library).

 The Jack the Ripper Museum controversy.
 Originally pitched as a museum to commemorate women in the East End of London, England, the institution came under fire for an apparent bait and switch, and the glorification of violence against women.
 There were numerous calls for the museum to be closed down.
-The museum also ran a Halloween event last year which sparked further protests.
+The museum also ran a Halloween event in 2015 which sparked further protests.

 Here is a company in Munich which advertises itself as a Dark History Tour provider.
 Have a look.